 Akhenaton or Amenhotep, as he was later known, was one of the most famous kings of ancient Egypt.
 He may have allowed his chief wife, Nefertiti to reign as co-regent.
 He was believed to have been the father of Tutankhamen.
 Nefertiti would have been Tutankamen’s step-mother and probably his aunt.

-A new Egyptian museum has opened in Giza this past summer, near the pyramids.
+The new Grand Egyptian Museum is expected to open in Giza sometime in the summer of 2021, near the pyramids.
+It has been a long time in the process of being built and occupied by the treasures.
 Many of the exhibits in the original museum had already been moved over to the new one at the time of my most recent visit there.
 I am hoping to get an opportunity to visit the new museum in the near future.
 I am sure it will be fabulous!